 The ‘Four Noble Truths: to live is to suffer; suffering is caused by desire; one can eliminate suffering by eliminating all desires (attachments); having a supposedly correct: view, intention, speech, action, livelihood – being a monk.

 meditation and concentration.

 This, if done without the worship of any other God than The God of Israel, or the invocation of spirits, is not Anti-Christ and perfectly in line with Christianity.
-For if the above is an offense than all Christian monks are an offense.
+For if the above is an offence than all Christian monks are an offence.

 There are many branches of Pseudo-Buddhism, and some teach occultism and the worship of demons.

 As long as these forms of martial arts do not violate against the Gospel they are sound.
 Martial arts teaches you to condition body, soul and in such a manner and to such an extent that you may achieve the highest possible in this art/sport/exercise.
 None of this is Anti-Christ.
 When you punch or kick, you do this with physical and mental strength, fuelled with passion – not with hatred.

 You may use any meditation, or spiritual exercise, which does not involve worshipping other spirits, deities or intelligent forces.
 Energy: sun, fire, en energies of stones etc. are natural resources which God gave us to our use, with one law only: do not worship them.